mihael-tunik/dp_with_masks/README.md

 > Given $n$ x $n$ chess board with $n^2$ integer numbers.
 Place $n$ rooks so they don't attack each other and sum of their positions would be maximal.

-Actually it can be solved in polynomial time by one of the matching algorithms, but that's different story.
+Actually it can be solved in polynomial time by one of the matching algorithms.
+It is surprizing because **max_sum** and **tsp** look so similar (given some matrix, need to find certain permutation of indexes).

-DP solution:
+Anyway, DP solution:

 ```
 Store two arrays: dp[2^n - 1], chosen[2^n - 1]